yameshR/WDM_EXP6/README.md

 # Sample documents
 documents = {
-    "doc1": "The cat sat on the mat.",
+    "doc1": "This is the first document.",
-    "doc2": "The dog sat on the log.",
+    "doc2": "This document is the second document.", "doc3": "And this is the third one.",
-    "doc3": "The cat lay on the rug.",
+    "doc4": "Is this the first document?",
 }

 # Preprocessing